sebglazebrook/aliases/README.md

 Do the normal things, fork the code and make a PR.

-## Future features
+## Bugs to fix

+- Being able to actually run the unit tests :-)

+## Small improvements to come

+- Add info in aliases file and point to repo
 - Sort aliases lists better and make it more obvious which ones are local
-- Allow better filtering when listing aliases
-- Allow parent aliases that are not global??
 - Colors for user interactions

-- Add info in aliases file and point to repo
+## Possible future features

 - Having custom aliases i.e. .superman-aliases files etc
-- Being able to actually run the unit tests :-)
+- Allow better filtering when listing aliases
+- aliases that take params?
 - Autocompletion for aliases
 - clean uninstall, removing shims etc
-- aliases that take params?
+- Allow parent aliases that are not global??